square/maker/src/components/Toast/README.md

 ### Customizing icons

 The close icon can be customized by changing the `close` icon in the `icons` section of the site's theme.
-The prefix icons for each pattern can be by customizing the `info`, `success`, `warning`, and `critical` icons in the `icons` section of the site's theme.
+The prefix icons for each pattern can be by customizing the `info`, `success`, `warning`, and `error` icons in the `icons` section of the site's theme.
 One-off icons can also be added as custom icons to the `icons` section of the site's theme and then referenced by their name via the `iconName` prop on Toasts.
 One-off icons can also be set on Toasts using the `icon` slot.

 ```vue
 <template>